JermWang/CommitToShip/docs/platform-overview.md

 - Lock capital in escrow against milestone completion
 - Surface their execution record to stakeholders in a standardized, auditable format

-The goal is not to filter or promote tokens.
-The goal is to make developer intent legible and developer accountability enforceable.
+The objective is to make developer intent legible and developer accountability enforceable under standardized, auditable rules.

 ---